Meaning and Examples of Bad Health Habits Nursery 1 (Age 3) Term 1 Week 8 Health Habits

 PERFORMANCE OBJECTIVES

-By the end of the lesson, the pupils should have attained the following objectives (cognitive, affective and psychomotor) and should be able to –
+By the end of the lesson, the pupils should be able to –

 1. say the meaning bad health habits.